kiewic/HeyHttp/README.md

 * `http://heyhttp.org/?user=foo` to set the expected user name, if user name does not match response status is `401 Unauthorized`.
 * `http://heyhttp.org/?password=bar` to set the expected password, if password does not match response status is `401 Unauthorized`.

-It is common to use user and paswword at the same time, e.g.:
+It is common to use user and password options at the same time, e.g.:

     http://heyhttp.org/?basic=1&user=foo&password=bar